Welcome to the Katie's Music Page

 - Victor Records - 1960

-Victor Records decided they wanted to get in on the act, so they hired a bunch of popular songwriters to whip up some sick-psycho songs, then called me to do the singing.
-They'd obviously heard C&C. Ray Martin was the arranger-conductor.
+Victor Records decided they wanted to get in on the psychobabble act, so they hired a bunch of popular songwriters to whip up some sick, psycho songs, then called me to do the singing.
+They'd obviously heard my previous record.
+Ray Martin was the arranger-conductor.
 It was recorded at Victor Studios, NYC.
-I play guitar on 2 cuts.
+I play guitar on two cuts.
+Songs from the albums above were compiled into a CD and released by Katydid Books and Music.

 -